 Dive sites around Grand Bahama are plentiful and varied, ranging from shallow reefs close to the shore to deep caverns, wrecks and walls further afield, so there is a site to satisfy every diver's requirements.
 Lucayan National Park is a popular place to explore as it is home to one of the oldest and largest underwater cave systems in the world.
 Ben's Cave, a beautiful sinkhole adorned with stalactites and stalagmites and penetrated by sunlight, is one dive site not to be missed here.

-Some of the most popular diving excursions depart from Freeport, the island's capital city, so this is a good place to start if you are decide to take a diving holiday in Grand Bahama.
+Some other popular diving excursions depart from Freeport, the island's capital city.
 Experienced wreck divers won't want to miss Theo's Wreck, a 280-foot freighter which rests in 100 feet of water and is full of beautiful corals and sponges, but there are many other wreck dives for novices and intermediate levels dotted around the coast.
 If you are brave enough to come face to face with sharks, Tiger Beach is the best place for a close encounter with tiger sharks, or visit Shark Alley to spot Caribbean reef sharks.
 If you would prefer to see dolphins, White Sand Ridge, a calving area for Atlantic spotted dolphins, is one of the best places to visit.